StructuralNeurobiologyLab/SyConn/README.md

 The Team
 --------
 The Synaptic connectivity inference toolkit is currently developed at the Max-Planck-Institute of Neurobiology in Martinsried by
- Philipp Schubert, Maria Kawula, Carl Constantin v.
-Wedemeyer, Atul Mohite, Gaurav Kumar and Joergen Kornfeld.
+ Philipp Schubert, Jonathan Klimesch, Alexandra Rother and Joergen Kornfeld.

 Acknowledgements